-- A "Reasonable Accommodation Request" must be completed in writing.
-Forms are available at the main HRHA office and on the HRHA website. - If the person with a disability is unable to submit a request in writing, HRHA will document the request on the written form on their behalf - If a family indicates that an exception, change, or adjustment to a rule, policy, practice, or service is needed because of a disability, but no formal request is made, the PHA is required to treat the information as a request for a reasonable accommodation [Joint Statement of the Departments of HUD and Justice: Reasonable Accommodations under the Fair Housing Act].
+• A "Reasonable Accommodation Request" must be completed in writing.
+Forms are available at the main HRHA office and on the HRHA website.

+If the person with a disability is unable to submit a request in writing, HRHA will document the request on the written form on their behalf made, the PHA is required to treat the information as a request for a reasonable accommodation [Joint Statement of the Departments of HUD and Justice: Reasonable Accommodations under the Fair Housing Act].
 HRHA may provide the request form to the family at that time, or document the request on their behalf if necessary.